LadnerLab/Library-Design/docs/oligo_encoding.md

 # Oligo Encoding

 ## Overview
-Generate nucleotide encoding for all designed peptides [Step 1: [oligo_ecoding], Step 2: oligo_encoding.py].
+Generate nucleotide encoding for all designed peptides [Step 1: oligo_encoding, Step 2: encoding_with_nn.py].

 ### Tutorial/Use